jakubsmigielski/expense-tracker-app-prototype/readme.md

     *   Donut chart for expense breakdown by category.
     *   Progress chart for the savings goal.
     *   Line chart showing monthly spending throughout the year.
-*   **Gamification System:** Earn achievements for reaching financial milestones (e.g., adding your first expense, staying within budget).
+*   **Gamification System:** Earn achievements for reaching financial milestones.
 Achievements are celebrated with animated, satisfying pop-up notifications.
 *   **Dynamic Filtering:** Easily filter transactions by month and/or category.
 *   **Light/Dark Mode:** Instantly switch between a light and dark theme for comfortable viewing.